PrefectHQ/prefect/docs/guides/host.md

 ```
 </div>

-The above environment variable assumes that:
+The above environment variable assumes:

 - You have a username called `postgres`
 - Your password is set to `yourTopSecretPassword`